Petershausen Abbey: Imperial Abbey

 Embroiled in constant disputes over land and jurisdiction with the nearby city and bishopric of Constance as well as with Swabian nobles like the Counts of Montfort, the abbots turned to the Imperial Hohenstaufen dynasty for support.
 Mindful of the abbey's strategic location at the junction of the Rhine and Lake Constance, Emperor Frederick II, granted immediacy to Petershausen, which thus gained territorial independence as an imperial abbey.

 During the Council of Constance (1414–18), the German king Sigismund of Luxembourg stayed at the Petershausen and the abbot was even given the pontifical vestments from Antipope John XXIII.
 However, the monastery declined during the 14th and 15th centuries, pressed hard by both the free imperial city and the prince-bishopric of Constance.
 The attempts of Prince-Bishop Hugo von Hohenlandenberg to annex Petershausen were blocked by Maximilian I. However Petershausen was to lose its independence to the city of Constance.
 The abbey is freed after Constance, which had officially become Protestant in 1530, is conquered by the Spanish troops of Charles V during the Schmalkaldic War, forcibly re-Catholicized, stripped of its status as a free imperial city and absorbed into Further Austria.
 In 1556, the monks returned to their restored monastery, which slowly recovers thanks to the help of the nearby nobility.

 During the Thirty Years' War, the abbey was compelled to build fortification around the monastery and town at its own expenses.
 A panorama of the fortified abbey can be seen in Matthäus Merian's engraving showing Constance and Petershausen during the siege of 1633.
 A slow recovery of the abbey began after the end of this destructive war.

 Petershausen was finally secularised to Baden in 1802; the library was purchased by the University Library Heidelberg.
 Margrave Charles Frederick of Baden had parts of the abbey rebuilt as a private residence for his sons.
 The St Gregory Church was demolished in 1832.
-The remaining premises were later used as a psychiatric hospital and as barracks.
-They now accommodate a number of administrative and educational functions and the Archaeological Museum of Baden-Württemberg.
+The remaining premises were later used as a psychiatric hospital and, after the Second World War, as barracks for the French army.
+They now accommodate a number of administrative and educational functions and since 1992 the Archaeological Museum of Baden-Württemberg.